 Components New (Prospective) Staff Existing Staff Criminal registry or repository using fingerprints in the current state of residency Milestone/Prerequisite for Waiver Possible Time Limited Waiver for current (existing) staff 2.
 Sex offender registry or repository check in the current state of residency Milestone/Prerequisite for Waiver Possible Time Limited Waiver for current (existing) staff 3.
 Child abuse and neglect registry and database check in the current state of residency Milestone/Prerequisite for Waiver Possible Time Limited Waiver for current (existing) staff 4.
 FBI fingerprint check Milestone/Prerequisite for Waiver Possible Time Limited Waiver for current (existing) staff 5.
 National Crime Information Center (NCIC) National Sex Offender Registry (NSOR) Possible Time Limited Wa Establishing requiremen Conducting checks on al and/or Conducting checks on co ts and procedures and/or II new (prospective) staff 6.
-Criminal registry or repository in any other state where the individual has resided in the past 5 years, with the use of fingerprints being optional Possible Time Limited WaEstablishing requirementConducting checks on all and/orConducting checks on c ts and procedures and/or II new (prospective) staff 7.
-Sex offender registry or repository in any other state where the individual has resided in the past 5 years Possible Time Limited WaEstablishing requiremenConducting checks on al and/orConducting check staff ts and procedures and/or II new (prospective) staff 8.
-Child abuse and neglect registry and database in any other state where the individual has resided in the past 5 years Possible Time Limited WaEstablishing requiremenConducting checks on al and/orConducting checks on c ts and procedures and/or Il new (prospective) staff
+Criminal registry or repository in any other state where the individual has resided in the past 5 years, with the use of fingerprints being optional Possible Time Limited Waiver for:Establishing requirements and procedures and/orConducting checks on all new (prospective) staff and/orConducting checks on current (existing) staff 7.
+Sex offender registry or repository in any other state where the individual has resided in the past 5 years Possible Time Limited Wa Establishing requiremen Conducting checks on a ts and procedures and/or and/orConducting checks on current (existing) staff database in any other state where the individual has resided in the past 5 Possible Time Limited Waiver for:Establishing requirements and procedures and/orConducting checks on all new (prospective) staff and/orConducting checks on current (existing) staff